Plankton: Mixoplankton

 Mixotrophs can be further divided into two groups; constitutive mixotrophs which are able to perform photosynthesis on their own, and non-constitutive mixotrophs which use phagocytosis to engulf phototrophic prey that are either kept alive inside the host cell, which benefits from its photosynthesis, or they digested, except for the plastids, which continue to perform photosynthesis (kleptoplasty).
 Recognition of the importance of mixotrophy as an ecological strategy is increasing, as well as the wider role this may play in marine biogeochemistry.
 Studies have shown that mixoplankton are much more important for marine ecology than previously assumed.
 Their presence acts as a buffer that prevents the collapse of ecosystems during times with little to no light.
 Mixoplankton have ancient origins and have been recognized by scientists for over a century.
 However, it is only in recent years that the widespread significance of mixoplankton has been gaining recognition in mainstream marine science.

 Decomposers

 Instead of directly building biomass, decomposers break organic nutrients down into inorganic forms which can be recycled (an approach which metabolically can be costly).

 Fungi: Mostly tiny mycoplankton (microfungi), yeast, or mobile zoospores, that can recycle organic matter through a process called the mycoloop which involves parasiting plankton.

-Bacteria/Archaea: These minute prokaryotes (typically <0.001mm) return organic nutrients to inorganic forms by breaking down particulate and dissolved organic matter through the process called the microbial loop.
+Bacteria/Archaea: often called bacterioplankton.
+These minute prokaryotes (typically <0.001mm) return organic nutrients to inorganic forms by breaking down particulate and dissolved organic matter through the process called the microbial loop.
+This process recycles nutrients, like nitrogen and phosphorus, back into the water for primary producers like phytoplankton to use again.
 Some convert ammonium in animal waste to nitrate, while others transform nitrate to nitrogen gas.
 Viral infections likely destroy many, while others are eaten by protist zooplankton and mixoplankton, which use their nutrients for photosynthesis.
 However details of their ecology is complex and it is not clear what sustains them.

 Viruses: Typically 10 to 100 times smaller than bacteria and also the most abundant (~100 billion per litre), viruses infect other plankton and larger organisms.
 It is thought they efficiently halt vast plankton blooms within days, by turning biomass into dissolved organic matter that supports bacterial growth through a process called the viral shunt.
 Being host-specific, they also likely influence the biological and microbial carbon pumps.